 This summer, the Armed Services YMCA and YMCA's across the country will help send more military kids to summer camp than ever before!
 The initiative will provide more than 2,000 new day and overnight camp opportunities to children of junior enlisted service members in nearly a dozen locations during the summer of 2018!
 Camps and camping are the most requested programs by troops and their families.
 They provide great psychological and health benefits, while also building valuable life skills like self-esteem, self-reliance and independence.

-In addition to day camp opportunities at ASYMCA branches, the ASYMCA and YMCA affiliates will provide greater camp access to military kids in Jacksonville & Kings Bay, Greater Rochester, Metropolitan Fort Worth, Southern Arizona, Colorado Springs and Northern Utah.
+In addition to day camp opportunities at Armed Services YMCA branches, the Armed Services YMCA and YMCA affiliates will provide greater camp access to military kids in Jacksonville & Kings Bay, Greater Rochester, Metropolitan Fort Worth, Southern Arizona, Colorado Springs and Northern Utah.
 Registration will come at little or no cost to military families.

 "We recognize the significant role that we play in creating both learning and bonding opportunities for hundreds of military children,” said Rich Micelli the Chief Operation Officer of the Metropolitan Fort Worth YMCA.
 “We pride ourselves in creating an environment where self-confidence, individuality and camaraderie flourish.”

-Camps encourage youth development and healthy living, which is a part of our core mission of strengthening our military family,” said ASYMCA President, William French.
+Camps encourage youth development and healthy living, which is a part of our core mission of strengthening our military family,” Armed Services YMCA President, William French, said.
 “We hope to provide much needed recreational and bonding opportunities, connecting military kids with others who have similar experiences as members of the military community.”

 One parent of camper, Peter, stated that his son was able to make new friends at camp.
 “We transferred here three months ago, and our son Peter hadn’t made any good connections with children his age.
 During camp, Peter made several new friends and is much happier.
 That is what we were hoping for when we enrolled him in camp.”